Every creator needs an outlet. Now more than ever. With you in mind, we are offering an exciting series of new workshops. Free.

 Get the personal attention you deserve.
 We’ll give you the same, award-winning, in-person experience you get in our physical classrooms — all from home.
 Ask questions, practice, get feedback, share your screen, and get help.
 We are here to teach you and motivate you.
 In person.
 See how our classes work in the video below.

 So tune in.
 Participate.
 Train with us.
-Just use the code ‘40online’ at checkout and join our community and let’s make something amazing together!
+Join our community and let’s make something amazing together!

 “Coming from someone who typically says no to “virtual connectivity” and prefers notebooks to screens, I’ve discovered there are actually many benefits in learning from home.
 So if you’re considering holding off on taking your music classes until physical schools reopen, I would strongly advise against.